 Each fall semester, K-State Music and K-State Theatre and Dance present a musical theatre production, which features a live orchestra and choreography, another opportunity for KSU students to dance onstage.
 Musicals are presented in both Mark A. Chapman Theatre and McCain Auditorium.
 The fall '10 musical, "Little Shop of Horrors" was choreographed by dance alum and KSU Guest Artist Saylor Burgess.
 KSU Dance students have participated in the KSU Musical as performers, choreography assistants, and dance captains.

 Dance Student Spotlight

 An informal concert for all K-State student choreographers.
 There is no audition for this concert, only an application.
 Student Spotlight may include new student choreography, works in progress, experimental works, and works which did not get shown on a faculty concert.
 Submissions may include works choreographed in the style of Ballet, Jazz, Modern, Tap, Hip-Hop, and other traditional world dance forms.
 Choreographers setting more than one dance should use a separate application for each piece.
 Choreographers and dancers must be K-State students.

 Performed in Mark A. Chapman Theatre and the Purple Masque.
-Students may choose to produce a senior concert as one option to fulfill the Senior Project requirements for K-State Dance majors.
+Students may choose to produce a senior concert as one option to fulfill the Senior Project requirements for dance minors.

 Run-out Performances/Community Outreach